alekzieba/Procrastinot/README.md

 ============

-To use the packed extension, go to the "Extensions" settings in Google Chrome and make sure that the "Developer mode" checkbox is checked.
+To install the extension, go to the "Extensions" settings in Google Chrome and make sure that the "Developer mode" checkbox is checked.
 Then, download the source code for this project and decompress it to obtain the source files as seen in this GitHub page.